 - Employment: In the current job market, knowledge of Microsoft Office tools is essential as it helps to make your mark.

-- Disaster recovery – Quick data recovery for all kinds of emergency scenarios, from natural disasters to power outages is provided for by cloud-based services.
+- Disaster Recovery: Quick data recovery for all kinds of emergency scenarios, from natural disasters to power outages is provided by cloud-based services.

 - Different Features and Support: Microsoft delivers all office tools with more and better features with every new release.
 There is extensive and professional support available 24/7 for Office, as well as countless online resources providing tutorials and tips for using MS Office tools.